winsmith/libi-page/presskit.md

 layout: textpost
 ---
 <img src="assets/press/AppIcon3.png" class="pressImage thirdWidth">
 <p style="font-size: 18pt;">Lots of people track their workouts, their diet, or their sleep. <b>Libi.app</b> allows them to track their mood, libido, menstruation, and sexual activity!
-Free in the App Store, in-app-purchase to remove ads.</p>
+Free in the App Store, in-app-purchase for advanced features.</p>

 ## What is Libi?
 <img class="pressImage thirdWidth floatRight padding" src="/assets/screenshots/enterMood.gif" />